RTI Law supersedes every existing information request law – Justice Ofori Atta

 Board Chairman for the Right to Information Commission (RTIC), Justice K.A.
-Ofori Atta, has said all the laws that tackle information requests are now overridden by the Right to Information law (RTI), therefore institutions must begin to take note.
+Ofori Atta, has said all the laws that tackles information request are now overridden by the Right to Information law (RTI), therefore institutions must begin to take note.

 “The disclosure of information by a person or an authority is subject to this law, so this is what operates now,” he said during the official opening of the RTIC’s office and a media forum in Accra.